tqsd/QontainerNet/README.md

 3. Interface based GEWI link
     The behaviour of GEWI protocol is modeled with Token Bucket Filter.

-## Instalation
+## Installation
-This project should be run inside of a ComNetsEmu vitual machine.
+This project should be ran inside of a ComNetsEmu vitual machine.
 In order to install ComNetsEmu, please refer to [ComNetsEmu README](https://git.comnets.net/public-repo/comnetsemu).

 After logging into the ComNetsEmu VM make sure that `git` and `docker-compose` is installed.